JSorngard/cosmic_ray_detection/README.md

 **Special thanks to**
  * /u/csdt0 and /u/HeroicKatora on reddit for ideas about how to improve the correctness of the program and avoid the pitfalls of virtual memory.

+## MSRV

+While this project will always bump the minor version if it introduces a change that requires a more modern Rust compiler, it's dependencies may have different policies.
+To guarantee a stable MSRV you can compile with `--locked`.

 <br>